tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 You have already seen the request headers that are sent automatically by the web browser however you can add your own to this.
 Let's start by replicating the search functionality by passing the search criteria as a request header.

+To complete this section of the lab you need to install the [Modify Headers](https://chrome.google.com/webstore/detail/modify-headers-for-google/innpjfdalfhpcoinfnehdnbkglpmogdi) plugin for Google Chrome.

 1. Remove the query parameter from the URL so that all the names are displayed.
 2. Open the **Modify Headers** plugin and add a custom header called `search` and sets its value to something you want to search for (see screenshot below).
 3. Close the Modify Headers window and refresh the browser window, you should see the search is applied.